The Library’s Mission

 Donating Books

 Forbes Library is a 501(c)(3) non-profit organization and contributions are tax deductible as allowed by law.
-The Library cannot appraise or place a dollar value on the items donated.
-A “Donated Goods Receipt Form” (see Appendix B) will be filled out by the donor and signed by a staff member for the donor’s tax records.
+The Library cannot appraise or place a dollar value on items donated.
+A “Donated Goods Receipt Form” (see Appendix B) may be filled out by the donor and signed by a staff member for the donor’s tax records.

-Gifts to Specialty Collections
+Gifts to Special Collections

 Objection to Library Materials